Our brain is a complex piece of meat (some call it an organ) that has a way of either directing us to smart decisions or sending us off a cliff.

-Wouldn't it be great if there was something out there that we could buy, that once attained we would magically be 100% happy all the time?
+Wouldn't it be great if there were something out there that we could buy that once attained, we would magically be 100% happy all the time?
 This type of item will never exist.

 Focus on the Consequences

-The more we can trigger our rational side of our brains and keep our temporal side in check, the more likely we are to make better financial decisions.
+The more we can trigger our brains' rational side and keep our temporal side in check, the more likely we are to make better financial decisions.

 You can do this by slowing down and asking yourself questions when these situations come up: